 - 2 tbs fresh flat leaf parsley, finely chopped

 - Drizzle of extra virgin olive oil

-- 2-3 slices white bread, crusts removed and moistened with water
+- 2-3 slices white bread, crusts removed and moistened with water or milk

 Preheat oven to 350ºF.
 Except for the white bread, combine all of the ingredients together in a large bowl.
 Mix until just combined, do not over mix or the meatballs will be tough.

 Break off small pieces of the moistened bread and add it to the meatball mixture.
 Mix into the meat and then continue to add more bread until it’s all combined.

 Form the meat into balls and place them about 2″ apart on a sheet pan lined with a Silpat® or aluminum foil.
 Bake for about 30 minutes or until golden brown.
 Alternatively, the meatballs can also be fried in oil until crispy and golden brown.